 - added colour to the cityscape as we plant flowering species

-- reduces CO2 release due to less cutting, which also helps lock-up carbon in soils.
+- a reduction in CO2 release due to less cutting, which also helps lock-up carbon in soils.

 Map of Living Landscape features

-View a map of Living Landscape features across the city from 2015.
-Search for features near you, and click on the coloured areas on the map to find out more.
+View a map of Living Landscape features across the city from 2019.
 If you have suggestions for additional sites, please contact us.